khofesh/misc/README.md

 53. https://nivo.rocks/components (nivo provides a rich set of dataviz components, built on top of the awesome d3 and Reactjs libraries.)
 54. https://goplus.org/ (GoPlus - The Go+ language for data science)
 55. https://pdf.math.dev/ (PDFs from HTML)
+56. https://reactioncommerce.com/ (Reaction Commerce is an API-first, modular commerce stack made for ambitious brands and retailers.
+Reaction’s service-based architecture is built to deliver flexibility and freedom at scale.)

 proguard:
 https://medium.com/androiddevelopers/practical-proguard-rules-examples-5640a3907dc9 (Practical ProGuard rules examples)